Complementary and Alternative Therapies for the Older Adult

 Complementary and Alternative Medicine (CAM) has emerged as a legitimate field of inquiry during the last several decades.
 Years of research are currently yielding information as to its safety, efficacy and applications.
 This module provides a brief overview of complementary and alternative medicine (often referred to as integrative medicine) and its potential contribution to the lives of older adults.

-Patrice Rancour, MS, RN, PMHCNS-BC
+Patrice Rancour, MS, RN

 - Resolve the CAM case study.